 One study of a small group of college students taking 6mg of melatonin found that female college students had more occurrences of bizarre dreams involving fantastical images like object transformation.
 They did not describe bad dreams or nightmares, however.

 If you notice you have more vivid dreams when taking melatonin, it may be because your body is experiencing more periods of deeper sleep.
 Melatonin may encourage your body to remain in REM sleep for longer periods.
 REM sleep is when we dream the most.
 So melatonin may support more REM sleep, an important component of a restful night’s sleep.
-But it would be the REM sleep which actually brings about those vivid dreams.
+But, it would be the REM sleep that actually brings about those vivid dreams.
 But it’s not just melatonin that may inspire vivid dreams.
-Stress, anxiety, emotional trauma, grief and certain medications can all lead to nightmares or vivid dreams.
+Stress, anxiety, emotional trauma, grief, and certain medications can all lead to nightmares or vivid dreams.

 Combining a smaller dose of melatonin with good sleep hygiene can further prevent vivid dreams.
-Sleep hygiene can help you fall asleep more quickly and with a more relaxed brain and body.
+Sleep hygiene can help you fall asleep more quickly and help lead to a more relaxed brain and body.
 Some positive steps to take to support good sleep hygiene include: